Jas-Oji/qantas-hotels/README.md

 While the core functionality is implemented, there is room for further enhancements:

 - The project has strong test coverage but could benefit from additional refinements and test cases.
-- Using tokens for color variables to improve maintainability
+- Using tokens for color & spacing variables to improve maintainability
 - Implementing loading and error handling
 - Extracting micro-components (e.g., a reusable Link component)